qcr/robot-ui-server/README.md

 1. Follow the NodeJs installation instructions as described [above](#installing-nodejs-on-ubuntu)
 2. Create a catkin workspace at a directory of your choosing.
 This instruction set will assume you are in your home directory for simplicity:
-*NOTE: This is a private repo at the moment, please see the [contacts](#contact-information) section below for any inquires*
 ```bash
 # Make a catkin_ws directory with a src folder (you will clone in the repo at this location)
 mdkir ~/catkin_ws/src; cd ~/catkin_ws/src